paulo-coronado/CloudFinder/README.md

 ## Contributing for the website

-1. Open `versus` directory with your favorite code editor;
+1. Open `CloudFinder` directory with your favorite code editor;
 2. Once all table data are stored in JSON files, inside `data` folder, open the specific JSON file that you would like to update;
 3. Each cloud provider is treated as an object.
 And for each object, there are three keys:
 - "name" - representing the name of the service proposed;